 The search for health in us leads to the finding of the information that we need about our redemption process.
 This information contains answers to questions such as:

-- where is it missing?
+- what is him missing?

 - how can the problem be solved?